-Primary emotions are our first emotional reaction.
+Primary emotions are our first emotional reactions.
 They’re often followed by a more defended secondary emotion.
-A lot of the times, we are only consciously aware of the secondary emotion (anger that covers up sadness, or the anxiety masking a deeper fear.)
+A lot of the time, we are only consciously aware of the secondary emotion (such as anger that is masking sadness, or anxiety masking a deeper fear.)

 Emotions are our internal compass.

-By tuning into our bodies’ responses to events, people and other outside stimuli, we can distinguish whether the situation is good or bad for us, we can “read” people and navigate complex decision-making.
+By tuning into our bodies’ responses, we can distinguish whether the situation is good or bad for us.
+We can read people and navigate complex decision-making.
 By focusing on emotion with compassion and curiosity, we can discover who we are and what we want.
 When we live in harmony with our emotions, we become more in touch with who we are.
-We gain insight into the real core emotions that are causing our reactions, and can take full charge of our lives, health and happiness.
+We gain insight into the real core emotions that are causing our reactions and can take full charge of our lives, health, and happiness.

-When people are unwilling to feel the emotion through or don’t have the skills to think through the situation, emotions get trapped in the body, causing tensions, pains and feelings of dis-ease.
-Over time, suppressed emotions develop into depression, we start feeling fatigued, unmotivated, sad and stuck.
+When people are unwilling to feel the emotion or don’t have the skills to think through the situation, emotions get trapped in the body, causing tensions, pains and feelings of disease.
+Over time, suppressed emotions develop into depression, we start feeling fatigued, unmotivated, sad, and stuck.

 When we dissociate from our emotions, we dissociate from ourselves.

 So how do we know if we have any unprocessed emotions?
-Here are 8 symptoms of suppressed emotions that signal you to go within and explore your emotional landscape:
+Here are eight symptoms of suppressed emotions and depression:

 - Body tension and deep muscle pain

 When we suppress negative emotions, we suppress the positive ones as well.